pts/pts-tinype/README.txt

   because Windows NT 3.1 and Windows 95 don't support section alignment lower than 512 or section starting at file offset 0.
 See hh2.golden.exe for the `-2' hack to make it work on Windows XP and Wine.
-* hh7.golden.exe (677 bytes): Like hh6c.golden.exe, but a few more padding
+* hh7.golden.exe (604 bytes): Like hh6d.golden.exe, but it uses NASM library
-  bytes were removed.
-It still works on Windows NT 3.1--Windows 10.
-  It uses NASM library smallpe.inc.nasm, for convenient creation of samll Win32 PE .exe executables using KERNEL32.DLL only.
+  smallpe.inc.nasm, for convenient creation of small arbitrary (i.e. not only hello-world) Win32 PE .exe executables using KERNEL32.DLL only.
 * box1.golden.exe (268 bytes): Doesn't work on Windows XP, works on Windows 7, should work on Windows Vista ...
 Windows 10, contains some string constants overlapping header fields.
 On 32-bit